 The Chase Sapphire Preferred® Card has long been the go-to credit card for a lot of travelers.
 Not just because it earns valuable Ultimate Rewards points, but due to the fantastic (and for a lot of cardholders, yet undiscovered) perks like Primary Rental Insurance and Trip Cancellation/Interruption Insurance included as benefits for cardholders.
 These benefits will often provide more value in the long run than the initial signup bonus, and if you travel often, they more than offset the annual fee.

 Since the applications went live, the Sapphire Reserve has garnered a huge following in the points and miles community.
 And it’s no wonder.
-The card offers a lucrative signup bonus, an industry-leading travel credit, and earns a huge 3x Ultimate Rewards points on travel and dining.
+The card offers a lucrative signup bonus, an industry-leading travel credit, and earns lots of Ultimate Rewards points on travel and dining.
 We posted an initial review outlining some of the highlights of the Sapphire Reserve and wanted to follow up by diving deeper into the benefits of the card, comparing them with those of the Sapphire Preferred.

 In this post, we’ll be calling specific attention to the PDF guides in the links below, what the differences are, and where there is an added value.
 We won’t be digging into benefits like the Priority Pass lounge access or the $300 travel credit as each warrant their own dedicated post, but rather just the benefits outlined in the two guides.

 Auto Rental Collision Damage Waiver